andypiper/my-glitch-in-bio/README.md

 ← `layout/`: Markup templates — you can edit every line of HTML or never even look at any of it.
 The data you specify in `settings.json` will be built into the page using the HTML in here.

-← `public/styles/`: Stylesheets for Hello Links, including alternate themes.
+← `public/styles/`: Stylesheets for Glitch in Bio, including alternate themes.
 Change your theme in `settings.json`.

 ← `public/manifest.json` and `public/sw.js`: These set your site up to function as a Progressive Web App (PWA).